Anzac Day: Changes after World War II

-Popularity sinks
+Decline in popularity

 By the 1950s, many New Zealanders had become antagonistic or indifferent towards the day.
 Much of this was linked to the legal ban on commerce on Anzac Day, and the banning by many local authorities of sports events and other entertainment on the day.
 Annoyance was particularly pronounced in 1953 and 1959, when Anzac Day fell on a Saturday.
 There was widespread public debate on the issue, with some people calling for the public holiday to be moved to the nearest Sunday or abolished altogether.
 In 1966, a new Anzac Day Act was passed, allowing sport and entertainment in the afternoon.

 During and after Australia's involvement in the Vietnam War (1962–1975), interest in Anzac Day reached its lowest point in Australia.
 On 26 April 1975, The Australian newspaper covered the passing of Anzac Day in a single story.
 In the 1960s and 1970s, anti-war protesters used Anzac Day events as a platform to voice opposition to conscription and Australia's military involvement in general; in the following 20 years, the relevance of Australia's war connection with the British Empire was brought into question.
 In 1967, two members of the left-wing Progressive Youth Movement in Christchurch staged a minor protest at the Anzac Day ceremony, laying a wreath protesting against the Vietnam War.
 They were subsequently convicted of disorderly conduct.
 In 1978, a women's group laid a wreath dedicated to all the women raped and killed during war, and movements for feminism, gay rights, and peace used the occasion to draw attention to their respective causes at various times during the 1980s.
 In 1981, the group Women Against Rape in War marched up Anzac Parade towards the Australian War Memorial to lay their wreath at the Stone of Remembrance.
-At the head of the procession, women held a banner which read, 'In memory of all women of all countries raped in all wars'.
+At the head of the procession, women held a banner which read, "In memory of all women of all countries raped in all wars."
 More than 60 women were arrested by police.
 Following this time, there were calls for a new type of comradeship that did not discriminate based on sex or race.